-Is Plant Food The Same As Fertilizer? – Guides & Useful Tips
+Is Plant Food The Same As Fertilizer?
+Nutrients Distinguish

-Swipe Garden will get you to know more about their differences!
+Swipe Garden will help you learn more about their differences!

 Plant food differs from plant fertilizers in two major aspects.

-As said, nutritious plant food comes from nature, so you can’t treat your herbs with anything other than nutrients from fertilizers, which provide them with simple sugar for their growth, using photosynthesis.
+As stated, nutritious plant food comes from nature, so you can’t treat your herbs with anything other than nutrients from fertilizers, which provide them with simple sugars for their growth, using photosynthesis.

 Macronutrients – Micronutrients